IDS6145-18Spring/assignment-1-practice-designing-models-jsongski/README.md

     * Leaderboards to compete with friends
     * Discounts and coupons from the store based on participation

+Given some input, like customer information, store size, bag quantity, etc., the system will perform the above functions in order to maintain a steady supply of usable bags while maintaining customer interest.
-The system shall increase reusable bag use in participating stores relative to similarly-sized stores without the program.
+Essentially, the system shall increase reusable bag use in participating stores relative to similarly-sized stores without the program.
 The system shall maintain adequate supply of bags (i.e., stores will not run out and new bags will be created when necessary)to ensure bags are always available for customers.

-Reusable shopping bags may not be used by consumers despite widespread availability.
-Barriers to regular use include having to purchase bags.
-However, relatively inexpensive bags are offered by stores, and even if consumers purchase reusable bags, they must remember to bring them to the store when they shop.
-Additionally, reusable bags carry bacteria and consumers typically do not keep up with cleaning.
-Thus, despite a desire to reduce plastic bag use, reusable bags are less convenient than disposable alternatives and unless motivation to use them is high, consumers may continue to use plastic bags even if they are aware of the harmful effects of plastic waste on the environment.
-A smart reusable bag management system will provide a solution by making reusable bags more convenient to use, and by motivating consumers to participate using gamification.

 > Null hypothesis 1(H<sub>0</sub>1): The smart reusable bag management system will not increase consumers' use of reusable shopping bags.
 > Alternate Hypothesis 1(H<sub>A</sub>1): The smart reusable bag management system will increase consumers' use of reusable shopping bags.

 > Null hypothesis 2(H<sub>0</sub>2): The smart reusable bag management system will not maintain sufficient supplies at each store (i.e., greater than or equal to the number of bags used by customers at a store).
 > Alternate Hypothesis 2 (H<sub>A</sub>2): The smart reusable bag management system will maintain sufficient supplies at each store (i.e., greater than or equal to the number of bags used by customers at a store).

+> Null hypothesis 3(H<sub>0</sub>3): The smart reusable bag management system will retain more customer participants with a persuasive mobile app compared to the same system without the app.
+> Alternate Hypothesis 3 (H<sub>A</sub>3): The smart reusable bag management system will retain more customer participants with a persuasive mobile app compared to the same system without the app).

 The success of this system relies on efficient management of supplies, as well as an understanding of consumer behavior.
 The present model focuses on designing an automated inventory management system to provide a supply of clean bags to stores.